DekodeInteraktiv/project-base/INSTALLATION.md

 ## Structure

-- *Packages* - Contains all of the code developed for the project such as plugins, themes, mu-plugins and any custom libs etc. This gets built into and symlinked into public by composer.
+- *Packages* - Contains all of the code developed for the project such as plugins, themes, mu-plugins and any custom libs etc. This gets built into public by composer using symlinks.
 - *Public* - The files used by WordPress.
 Contents are generated automatically from packages using composer.
+This folder shouldn't need to be touched at all.
 - *Tools* - Build and setup scripts used by Codeship and Local
 - *Config* - Environment variable setup